AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-label-create.md

 - **FedEx** - Contact [FedEx Web Integration Services][1] to learn about the label printing requirements for your account.
 - **USPS** - Refer to the [Web Tools API Portal][4] under Shipper Support Center to learn how to set up your label printing credentials.
-- **UPS **- Contact [UPS][2] to confirm that your account supports shipping labels.
+- **UPS**- Contact [UPS][2] to confirm that your account supports shipping labels.
 To generate shipping labels, you must use the UPS XML option.
 - **DHL** - Contact [DHL eCommerce Solutions][3] to learn about the label printing requirements for your account.

-## Step 2 Update the configuration for each carrier
+## Step 2: Update the configuration for each carrier

 1. Make sure that your [Store Information](../getting-started/store-details.md#store-information) is complete.